-The Company has a classified board currently consisting of three Class I directors (E. Randall Chestnut, Jon C. Biro and Melvin L. Keating), two Class II directors (Sidney Kirschner and Zenon S. Nie) and two Class III directors (Donald Ratajczak and Patricia Stensrud).
+The Company has a classified board currently consisting of one Class I director (E. Randall Chestnut), two Class II directors (Sidney Kirschner and Zenon S. Nie) and two Class III directors (Donald Ratajczak and Patricia Stensrud).
 At each annual meeting of stockholders, directors are duly elected for a full term of three years to succeed those directors whose terms are expiring.
-The Class I directors currently serve until the 2013 annual meeting, and the Class III and Class II directors currently serve until the annual meetings of stockholders to be held in 2014 and 2015, respectively.
+The Class II directors currently serve until the 2015 annual meeting, and the Class I and Class III directors currently serve until the annual meetings of stockholders to be held in 2016 and 2017, respectively.